Andrews-McMeel-Universal/amu-code_standards/csharp-dotnet/README.md

 You should add "Async" as the suffix of every async method name you write.

 This is the convention used in .NET to more easily differentiate synchronous and asynchronous methods.
-Methods not explicitly called by your code (e.g., controller methods, event handlers) don't necessarily apply.
+Not required for methods not explicitly called by your code (e.g., controller methods, event handlers).